Jawad0501/ai-tool/readme.md

 # AI-Powered Project Analyzer

-This is a Python-based AI-powered project analysis tool using DeepSeek-R1.
+This is a Python-based AI-powered project analysis tool using Codegemma.
 It identifies frameworks, determines relevant files, and analyzes them based on user requests.

 ## Features
 - Identifies frameworks used in a project based on directory structure.